-- The project must be currently running or must have recently finished in one (or more) of the Council of Europe member states1, in Morocco which has recently become a member state of the Pompidou Group or other countries from the southern rim of the Mediterranean which are members of the Pompidou Group's Mediterranean network for co-operation on drugs and addictions (MedNET) (Algeria, Egypt, Jordan, Lebanon, Tunisia).
-Projects whose work is mainly outside this geographical area are ineligible. - 2.
-The project must be run by more than one person and have some formal structure, for example a management committee or steering group (Documentary evidence of this will be required).
+The project must be currently running or must have recently finished in one (or more) of the above-mentioned countries.
+Projects whose work is mainly outside this geographical area are ineligible.

+- 2. The project must be run by more than one person and have some formal structure, for example a management committee or steering group (documentary evidence of this will be required).
 Projects can be government sponsored, run by NGOs (non-governmental organisations), in the private sector, or organised by local communities.
 Projects do not have to be funded to be eligible they can be entirely voluntary. - 3.
 The work of eligible projects must be wholly or mainly in the area of drug prevention.
 Projects that are not concerned with drug prevention will not be eligible.
 We accept a broad definition of drug prevention, and we encourage you to apply if your project defines itself as a drug prevention project.
 Projects that address risk or protective factors associated with drug use are extremely significant, even if they are not directly concentrating on drug issues.
 However, projects that are exclusively working with people who already have developed problems with their drug use ('indicated prevention') are unlikely to be successful. - 4.
 Young people, under the age of 25 years, must be involved in the work of the project.
 There is no lower age limit.